MargauxDelporte/MargauxDelporte.github.io/Personal.md

 <p>
 On a personal note, I enjoy running, hiking and nature.
-In 2025, I completed the New York City Marathon and am currently training for the 2026 edition.
+In 2025, I completed the New York City Marathon and I am currently training for the 2026 edition.
 </p>

   <img src="https://github.com/user-attachments/assets/f3fde5e8-99ca-45eb-8007-cab17a33693b" alt="image" />